Second Franco-Dahomean War

 The Second Franco-Dahomean War, which raged from 1892 to 1894, was a major conflict between France, led by General Alfred-Amédée Dodds, and Dahomey under King Béhanzin.
 The French emerged triumphant and incorporated Dahomey into their growing colonial territory of French West Africa.

 Background

-In 1890, the Fon kingdom of Dahomey and the French Third Republic had gone to war in what was remembered as the First Franco-Dahomean War over the former's rights to certain territories, specifically those in the Ouémé Valley.
-The Fon ceased hostilities with the French after two military defeats, withdrawing their forces and signing a treaty conceding to all of France's demands.
+In 1890, the Kingdom of Dahomey and France had gone to war in what is referred to as the First Franco-Dahomean War over the former's rights to certain territories, specifically those in the Ouémé Valley.
+The Fon ceased hostilities with the French after two military defeats, withdrawing their forces and signing a treaty conceding to all French demands.
 However, Dahomey remained a potent force in the area and quickly re-armed with modern weapons in anticipation of a second, decisive conflict.

 Casus belli

 After re-arming and regrouping, the Fon returned to raiding the Ouémé Valley, the same valley fought over in the first war with France.
 Victor Ballot, the French Resident at Porto-Novo, was sent via gunboat upriver to investigate.
 His ship was attacked and forced to depart with five men wounded in the incident.
 King Béhanzin rejected complaints by the French, and war was declared immediately by the French.